croaky/blog/README.md

   blog build
 ```

-`blog` is a static personal blog generator featuring:
+`blog` is a static site generator featuring:

 * Markdown files with no front matter
 * Local preview server